Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

-- **Buffer Size** - If you are having trouble getting an agent to train, even with multiple concurrent Unity instances, you could increase `buffer_size` in the `config/trainer_config.yaml` file.
+- **Buffer Size** - If you are having trouble getting an agent to train, even with multiple concurrent Unity instances, you could increase `buffer_size` in the trainer config file.
 A common practice is to multiply `buffer_size` by `num-envs`.
 - **Resource Constraints** - Invoking concurrent Unity instances is constrained by the resources on the machine.
 Please use discretion when setting